 Lethbridge College offers Centre for Applied Research Internal Fund (CARIF) grants to encourage applicants (faculty and staff) to engage in applied research activities.
 The fund is designed to develop and build internal capacity by providing funding for (a) release or backfill time for applicants, (b) student stipends and (c) associated project costs.

-To allow eligible applicants to leverage CARIF grants, a simultaneous call for CARIF proposals will take place alongside the call for SSHRC Explore and SSHRC Exchange proposals.
+To allow eligible applicants to lcoordinate CARIF grants, a simultaneous call for CARIF proposals will take place alongside the call for SSHRC Explore and SSHRC Exchange proposals.

 Applicants should note that when coordinated with a CARIF, SSHRC grants must be used for a separate or distinct component of the project.

-A fixed submission date for applications occurs on the Wednesday following Reading Week (February 23, 2022) with approved projects running from July 1st to June 30th in alignment with the College’s fiscal year.
-Applicants are welcome to submit proposals at any point up to or on the submission date.
+A fixed submission date for applications occurs on the Wednesday (March 1st 2023) following Reading Week.
+Applicants may submit proposals at any point up to or on the submission date.

 How to apply

-- Consult with your Associate Dean / Dean / MLT Leader prior to starting an LOI.
+- Consult with your Associate Dean / Dean PRIOR TO starting an LOI.